yarko/scrapedoc/source/tutorials/intro.rst

 Summary
 '''''''

-In this introductory totorial, we've
+In this introductory tutorial, we've

  - shown one way to select nodes;
  - defined tables and variables;